lowriech/FlashFloodResponse/readme.md

 The initial questions being asked are:
 - is there socioeconomic bias in storm warning issuance?
 - how does Waze (an example of a crowdsourced data platform with storm warning support) compare in reporting to the NWS, by space and time?
+How can Waze, and other data like it, be used to augment the NWS?
 - how can risk messaging be improved for at-risk communities?

 ### Geographic Data Products